People ask why I only work with Small Businesses in the U.S.

 Narcoleptic – capable of falling asleep at a desk at any time (or even standing up) because of staying up nights working on new ideas

 Insatiable – can’t get enough of business-related reading

 Clueless – unable to notice they haven’t eaten all day or taken a break or missed a family birthday

-Despite being uncharacteristically successful despite these “faults,” there is nothing more contagious than the energy behind every small business owner!
-Right?
+There is nothing more contagious than the energy of a small business owner!